Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nuWfLlBMtA0.md

 ### Transcript

-> are we gonna have new stuff in the awesome shop, for update four i i don't know i think so right i don't know sure didn't didn't you show something off in the maybe, there's some changes to the ui okay yeah that maybe that was what i think about it currently if there's any things coming or not you're gonna find out when the update is yeah only a few weeks away not too long not too long guys not too long yeah it is really soon
+> are we gonna have new stuff in the awesome shop, for update four- I don't know I think so right I don't know sure didn't didn't you show something off in the maybe, there's some changes to the ui okay yeah that maybe that was what I think about it currently if there's any things coming or not you're gonna find out when the update is yeah only a few weeks away not too long not too long guys not too long yeah it is really soon